beehive-lab/TornadoVM/README.md

 # 11. License

-To use TornadoVM, you can link the Tornado API to your application which is under the CLASSPATH Exception of GPLv2.0.
+To use TornadoVM, you can link the TornadoVM API to your application which is under the CLASSPATH Exception of GPLv2.0.

 Each TornadoVM module is licensed as follows: